THE ISSUE OF BLOOD

 After touching the bottom, I surrendered to the upward deliverance and rose limply.
 My first breath was intoxicating.
 I exhaled slowly, blowing it out through pursed lips, then turned onto my back and floated, paddling with my hands to gyre in a lazy circle, watching heaven’s luminous superstars spin above me.

 Cassiopeia, the North Star, and both Dippers were first to appear, and I looked for more constellations; Orian, Canis Minor, and Canis Major, the hunter and his hounds.
-I was seized by a momentary transport of rapture; I was a human, spinning in a pool of water on the surface of a planet, spinning like a top, racing through space, circling around our star.
+I was seized by a momentary transport of rapture; I was a human, spinning in a pool of water on the surface of a planet, spinning like a top, racing through space, circling our star.
 My familiar constellations fell away, now, no more than a scant connect-the-dots suggestion that spoke to long-gone sky-gazers and the world they knew.

 “Where’s Paddy?”

-My dream was a collection of emotions, a subconscious play, using the people, props and locations in my life – a constellation of distant experiences seen from a afar; loneliness, long ago and far away, in a land so sad I will not trouble you with its name.
+My dream was a collection of emotions, a subconscious play, using the people, props, and locations in my life – a constellation of distant experiences seen from afar; loneliness, long ago and far away, in a land so sad I will not trouble you with its name.
 My childhood family and its sacrosanct unity, my wife and children immersed in the joy of our household, and my bleak estrangement when confronted with the ephemeral meaning of life were merged.
 In all, it was a composite sense-memory dream of being without spirit, without purpose, with emotional connotation alluding to rational denotation.

-My life is an impossibly brief flash of awareness lost in the multi-billion year existence of the universe.
+My life is an impossibly brief flash of awareness lost in the multi-billion-year existence of the universe.
 And yet, there still needs to be a right and a wrong, some milk and bread, gas in the car, and a road ahead.

-The thin groundpad did little to cushion my body during the night, leaving me with aching joints and a stiff spine.
-It took a moment to sit up, stretching as I rose; turning my head to free my neck cramp.
+The thin ground pad did little to cushion my body during the night, leaving me with aching joints and a stiff spine.
+It took a moment to sit up, stretching as I rose, turning my head to free my neck cramp.
 Nocturnal animals had retreated to their cool habitations, and the daytime animals were reclaiming their province.
 I saw the rocky ridge before me had grown a tiny head.
 It stared in wonder, its black eyes fixed on me.

-“Good morning, Mr. Squirrel I thought I was alone out here.”
+“Good morning, Mr. Squirrel.
+I thought I was alone out here.”

 I didn’t expect an answer, but the ground squirrel, scurried toward me, having set its fear aside for the possibility of a tourist-provided bit of food.
 He stood tall and looked about.